My Mama, Esther LeBaron McDonald de Spencer

-Especially devastating to him was losing his eleven beautiful children — not to mention his beloved wife Eva.
-Then, on top of all this … and for all his sacrifices and attempts to live “The Holy Principle of Matrimony — Plural Marriage,” he was soon, again, a monogamist, anyway!!
-And remained that way till the day he died — was never able to take another plural wife, so as to live “The fullness of the gospel.” (“Future Ma” was too jealous to let him take another wife!)
+Especially devastating to him was losing his eleven children — not to mention his beloved wife Eva.
+Then, for all his sacrifices and attempts to live “The Holy Principle of Matrimony/Plural Marriage,” he was soon, again, a monogamist, anyway!!
+And remained that way till the day he died — was never able to take on another plural wife, so as to live “The fullness of the gospel.”

-Ah, what travesties and travails life doth present us … And how much of our pain and sorrow do we bringeth upon ourselves because, though we may think we are doing what is right, we are, in reality, keeping our fingers on a hot stove; i.e., We’re doing what is wrong.
+Ah, what travesties and travails life doth present us … And how much of our pain and sorrow do we bringeth upon ourselves because, though we may think we are doing what is right, we are, in reality, holding our fingers on a hot stove; i.e., We’re doing what is wrong.
 Pain is our warning that we’re doing something not good for us.

 However, not realizing this, Daddy concluded: “I couldn’t allow Eva to wear the pants in the family, pussy whip me, and carry me down to hell with her ‘cause she wouldn’t abide by the higher laws of God.

-“Eva was too weak to follow me, her husband and priesthood head — too rebellious to live the fullness of the gospel.
+“She was too weak to follow me, her husband and priesthood head — too rebellious to live the fullness of the gospel.
 So, instead of doing what was right, by following God’s command to live plural marriage, she chose to do wrong — to get revenge … causing me no end of trouble with the law and the Mormon church.
-Even kept me from ever seeing my kids again!*
+Even kept me from ever seeing my kids!!!*

 “Nonetheless, I had to put God’s Commandments first … That is, to give my life for God and the truth.
 I knew I could not let her stop me from doing what I believed was right; I had to continue to follow the Prophet Joseph Smith’s commandment to live ‘The Holy Principle of Plural Marriage’ … or die trying … or I’d be damned.”
 (And he’d be damned if he’d be damned!)